woodbri/address-standardizer/DOCUMENTATION.md

 For this example, assume that we have a table ``test_addresses`` with a column ``address`` and we want to standardize the text in ``address`` into a new table ``standardized_addresses`` that contains ``id`` from ``test_addresses``, the standardized fields followed by the ``test_addresses.address`` field.

 ```
+-- before PostgreSQL 9.3 use a query like this
 create table standardized_addresses as
-with cfg as (
+with tmp as (select a.id, address, as_standardize(
+                 address,
+                 grammar,
+                 clexicon,
+                 'en_US',
+                 filter) as std
-  select * from as_config where countrycode='us'
+             from as_config cfg, test_addresses a
-)
+            where cfg.countrycode='us')
+select id, (std).*, address
+  from tmp
+ order by id;

+-- PostgreSQL 9.3+ use a query like this
-select a.id, (as_standardize( address, cfg.grammar, cfg.clexicon, 'en_US', cfg.filter )).*, address
+select a.id, std.*, address
-  from test_addresses a, cfg order by id;
+  from test_addresses as a,
+       as_config cfg,
+       LATERAL as_standardize(
+            address,
+            grammar,
+            clexicon,
+            'en_US',
+            filter
+        ) as std
+ where cfg.countrycode='us'
+ order by a.id;

 ```

-You can get a little more creative if you ``test_addresses`` table looks like this and you are working with addresses from multiple countries.
+You can get a little more creative if your ``test_addresses`` table looks like this and you are working with addresses from multiple countries.
 Given that the ``as_config`` looks like the following.

 ```
 CREATE TABLE as_config